Nuclei-Software/nuclei-sdk/doc/source/design/board/gd32vf103v_rvstar.rst

 Setup
 ~~~~~

-Follow the guide in `GD32VF103V RVStar Development Kit`_ to setup the board,
+Follow the guide in `GD32VF103V RV-STAR Development Kit`_ to setup the board,
 make sure the following items are set correctly:

 * Connect the USB Type-C port on board to your PC in order to download and